Publications - links etc.

 ‘Building the history of language learning and teaching (HoLLT)’, (with N. McLelland).
 Introduction to special issue on ‘History of Modern Language Education in Europe’.
 Language and History 57/1: 1-9.
 Online (Open Access)

-- (2014) ‘Teacher-research as CPD: A project with Chilean secondary school teachers’ (with T. Connelly and P. Rebolledo).
+- (2014) ‘Teacher-research as continuing professional development: A project with Chilean secondary school teachers’ (with T. Connelly and P. Rebolledo).
 Chapter 5 in Hayes, D. (ed.)
 Innovations in the Continuing Professional Development of English Language Teachers.
 London: The British Council, pp. 111–128.
 Online (Open Access)

 - .
 ‘Transformations in ELT: Agents, contexts and opportunities’.
 In Shrestha, P.N., Dhakal, K.R., Ojha, L.P., Rana, L.B., and Rawal, H. (eds) NELTA Conference Proceedings 2013.
 Kathmandu, Nepal: Nepal English Language Teachers’ Association, pp. 12-22.
 Pre-publication version.